-One of the Insite/out bloggers had to unfortunately leave us.
+One of the Ecologist’s Diary bloggers had to unfortunately leave us.
 In Richard Beason we, however, have found a very worthy replacement.
 Richard will join the team which now consists of himself, Tracy, Gesche, and Rob.
 I hope you will continue reading their blogs, and give Richard a warm welcome.
 Below is a little introduction about Richard and his writing plans; looking forward to his posts.

 Hi, I’m Richard Beason, a PhD student with the London NERC DTP, based at Royal Holloway University of London, UK.
 My research project is based on using acoustic monitoring to characterise the effect different forestry and park management practices have on animal diversity and activity.
 Basically, I record all the sounds made in the audible and ultrasonic frequency ranges and then analyse them to find out which vocalising species are present and how much time they’re spending in each location.